Byron Haskin: Career

 His career in television included directing six episodes of The Outer Limits (1963–65), including the episodes "The Architects of Fear" (1963) and "Demon with a Glass Hand" (1964).
 He also co-produced the original Star Trek pilot episode, "The Cage" (1965).
 He retired in 1968.

 Haskin appeared as an interviewee in a documentary series Hollywood (1980), about the silent film era, which was co-produced by Kevin Brownlow.

-Haskin died in Montecito, California, six days before his 85th birthday.
+Haskin died of lung cancer in Montecito, California, six days before his 85th birthday.

 Personal life

 Haskin was married twice.
 He was survived by his second wife, the former Terry Gates; and a daughter from his first marriage, Shirley Flynn.
 His daughter married actor Joe Flynn.